iains/llvm-project-old/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from single precision floating point format to half precision floating point format.
+The '``llvm.convert.to.fp16``' intrinsic function performs a conversion from a conventional floating point format to half precision floating point format.
 The return value is an ``i16`` which contains the converted number.

 Examples:
 """""""""

 .. code-block:: llvm

-      %res = call i16 @llvm.convert.to.fp16(float %a)
+      %res = call i16 @llvm.convert.to.fp16.f32(float %a)
       store i16 %res, i16* @x, align 2

 .. _int_convert_from_fp16: